fieserWolF/ditheridoo/doc/ditheridoo.md

 ## Changes in 1.2

-(next release candidate)

-- speed improvement
+- great speed improvement
-- no Pillow libraries unsed any more
+- no Pillow libraries used any more
 - added: PPM image export
 - bug fixes